utpal-maiti/utpal-maiti/InterviewQuestionsAnswers/SDLC/README.md

 20. Test Cases - F[QA Engineer]
 21. Test Cases Review - K[QA Lead]
-22. If Test Design Accepted - K[QA Lead] or NOT Accepted - Go back to stage 20
+22. If Test Cases Accepted - K[QA Lead] or NOT Accepted - Go back to stage 20

 23. Test Cases Review with UACs - B[Business Analyst]
 24. If Test Cases Review with UACs Accepted - K[QA Lead] or NOT Accepted - Go back to stage 20